Class News 1975-1979

 I live in Ogden Utah, close to Snow Basin ski resort where a large part of the 2002 Olympics were held.
 My wife Carol and I have two kids ages 7 (Riley/girl) and 13 (Keegan/boy).
 Riley is into dance, tee-ball and soccer, while Keegan enjoys snowboarding, tennis and basketball.
 I work in R&D. Carol is a home maker and busy Mom at this point.
 This summer the family had a great vacation to Oahu for close to three weeks.
 I had an optical data storage conference for the middle week, so the family got a reprieve from Dad for a bit.

 Paul Mansfield called me a few months ago.
 It was great to hear from him. it had been about 10 years since we had talked.
 He was in the Class of 79 and we went to Bucknell together.
 We both got ME degrees there.
-He is a working as a VP of Sales at an industrial controls company in CA. I sure would like to hear from some of my other pals from the classes of 78 and 79.
-Email me at: firstname.lastname@example.org.
+He is a working as a VP of Sales at an industrial controls company in CA. I sure would like to hear from some of my other pals from the classes of 1978 and 1979.

-Lisa Gregg Cooper left New Delhi in 1972, and went to high school in Brasilia, Brasil, then finished up in Bangkok, Thailand.
+Lisa Gregg Cooper left New Delhi in 1972 and went to high school in Brasilia, Brasil, then finished up in Bangkok, Thailand.
 Lisa has a handsome 16-year-old son and lives in Hattiesburg, Mississippi.

 Peter Johnson, Nora Noe, and Pieter Ravensburg in Haarlem, The Netherlands.